 With more frequencies, Ncell subscribers will not only receive an astable network experience, but it will also translate to better battery life on their smartphones.

-As mentioned earlier, Ncell was lobbying to get the additional spectrum (especially 900MHz) to expand its 4G network to remote places.
-With new frequencies privilege, it may enhance its network capacities to a new level.
+As mentioned earlier, Ncell was lobbying for an additional spectrum (especially 900MHz) to expand its 4G network to remote places.
+With new frequencies privilege, it can now further enhance its network capacities.
 What do you think of this news?
 Let us know in the comments section below.